 The first in a two-part step-by-step guide to mounting a scope to your air rifle; The Good Scope Guide continues with “how to mount your scope”

 Check out our new YouTube channel - Shooting & Country TV - for airgunning tips, reviews, how-tos and more from our expert team of contributors!

-Read Part 1 of The Good Scope Guide which looks at the different elements of a scope, where they are and what they do, to help you make a good purchase choice!
+Read Part 1 of The Good Scope Guide which looks at the different elements of a scope, where they are and what they do!

 Fitting a rifle scope should be straightforward, but like most things it can always be bettered with a little research, and you’re in luck because the highly experienced team at Airgun World has carried out this research for you and packaged it neatly into this two-part article.
 Remember, the scope is the guidance system you’ll depend on to land those pellets exactly where you want them.
 Every bit of extra care you take during the following process will be extremely well invested.
 This is not the time to hurry or take shortcuts.
 Let’s begin by taking a look at the main components required.